 We review the new Unique Melody MEXT which is a hybrid 6 driver custom IEM featuring Coil Bone Conduction technology.
 It is priced at $1399.

-Disclaimer: The Unique Melody MEXT that was sent to us is a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank Unique Melody and MusicTeck for this opportunity.

 To learn more about Unique Melody products previously covered on Headfonics you can click here.